josevcm/nfc-laboratory/README.md

 - /src/nfc-app: Application interface based on Qt Widgets
 - /src/nfc-lib: A core library without dependencies of Qt (for other uses)

-And can be build with mingw-g64
+And it can be compiled with mingw-g64, a minimum version is required to support C++17, recommended 9.0 or higher.

 ### Prerequisites